MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 ## Upgrade existing installations

-Setup performs an in-place upgrade on an existing installation.
-Although the installation path is new (\Program Files\Microsoft\ML Server), when R Server 9.x is present, Machine Learning Server 9.2.1 finds R Server at the old path and upgrades it to the new version.
+Setup performs an in-place upgrade over existing installations.
+Although the installation path is new (\Program Files\Microsoft\ML Server), when R Server 9.x is present, setup finds R Server at the old path and upgrades it to the new version.

 There is no support for side-by-side installations of older and newer versions, nor is there support for hybrid versions (such as R Server 9.1 and Python 9.2.1).
 An installation is either entirely 9.2.1 or an earlier version.